-No student is permitted to engage in conduct which is an undue threat to self, or others, or that interferes with the effective enjoyment of College and academic life by others.
-In these circumstances, dismissal of a student and exclusion from College property may be imposed without the procedure outlined in the Student Code of Conduct.
-The Vice President for Student Development, or designee, may take this action if satisfied that serious misconduct has occurred and/or that the student's continued presence on the campus presents unreasonable risk of danger to others or to the College community.
+No student is permitted to engage in conduct which is an undue threat to self, or others, or that interferes with the effective enjoyment of University and academic life by others.
+In these circumstances, dismissal of a student and exclusion from University property may be imposed without the procedure outlined in the Student Code of Conduct.
+The Vice President for Student Development, or designee, may take this action if satisfied that serious misconduct has occurred and/or that the student's continued presence on the campus presents unreasonable risk of danger to others or to the University community.
 A student facing this action must leave the campus immediately.
 Following the imposition of any dismissal for administrative reasons, a dismissed student may request a hearing to determine whether the student should be reinstated, and the summary action plan(s) removed, using the general guidelines for student conduct conferences set forth in the Student Code of Conduct.
 This request for a hearing must be made within five days of receipt of the dismissal for administrative reasons.
+Hearing requests can be made to the Director of Community Standards and Student Wellbeing.